islomkhodja/BicycleBlogNode/readme.md

 ```

 1. then go to your http://yourhost:yourport/admin/login
-2. create your first category
-3. write your first post, choose your category that you created, write your tags.
+2. create your first categor3. write your first post, choose your category that you created, write your tags.
 4. and you can create your pages
 5. add to menu your pages (not realized yet)
 6. .... (not yet implemented functionals)